Great Places to Eat in Colonial Williamsburg

 Places to eat in Colonial Williamsburg

 When it comes to food in Williamsburg, VA, don’t be afraid to spend a little extra money for the experience and atmosphere.
+That’s part of what touring living history museums is about, right?
+The experience?

-And like just about any place you travel inside the U.S., you can find tourist traps, the usual chain restaurants and fast food joints, but Colonial Williamsburg food is also pretty great when you know where to eat.
+And like just about any place you travel inside the U.S., you can find tourist traps, the usual chain restaurants, and fast food joints, but Colonial Williamsburg food is also pretty great when you know where to eat.

 Christiana Campbell’s Tavern: for a large meal with a great experience